homebodygym/homebodygym/pages/altcoins/buy-vechain.md

 ---
-title: "How to Buy Vechain – A Beginner's Guide "
+title: "How to Buy Vechain: A Beginner's Guide "
 layout: default
 permalink: "/altcoins/buy-vechain/"
 seotitle: "3 Easy Steps to Buy Vechain Quickly in 2018"